Applying to Conduct Research in Denali

 Submitting your NSF proposal, where you list desired work in many places, but give no specific information about your proposed work in Denali, will delay your project.

-Why is the collection of these specimens or objects absolutely needed for your project?
-Why does this collecting have to be done in Denali, why can’t you use reference specimens from somewhere else?
+• Think about why the collection of these specimens or objects is necessary for your project?
+Why does this collecting have to be done in Denali rather than somewhere else?
 What other alternatives to making new collections did you consider?

 All specimens collected for permanent retention, as well as their derivatives and byproducts, remain the property of the National Park Service.
 If you collect specimens that are to be permanently retained—regardless of where they are kept—those specimens must be accessioned and cataloged into the NPS Interior Collection Management Software (ICMS), and must bear NPS labels containing NPS accession and catalog numbers.